US board says Boeing Max likely hit a bird before 2019 crash - NewsBreak

 Both sides agree that the sensor readings caused an automated flight-control system new on the Max to pitch the nose of the plane downward.
 Pilots were unable to regain control.
 The crash killed all 157 people on board and occurred less than five months after a Max crash in Indonesia killed 189 people.

-The NTSB released its new comments three weeks after its initial criticism of Ethiopia's findings around the cause of the crash, which led to a worldwide grounding of all Max jets for nearly two years.
+The NTSB released its new comments Tuesday, three weeks after its initial criticism of Ethiopia’s findings around the cause of the crash, which led to a worldwide grounding of all Max jets that lasted nearly two years.

-Boeing is to be arraigned Thursday in a federal court in Texas on a charge of defrauding the United States.
-More than a dozen relatives of crash victims have asked the court for time to speak after Boeing enters a plea to the fraud charge.

 Comments / 0